Controlling magnetoresistance by tuning semimetallicity through dimensional confinement and heteroepitaxy: Results and Discussion

 where $B_{\phi}$ and $B_{SO}$ are the characteristic fields corresponding to inelastic and spin-orbit scattering, respectively, and $\Psi(x)$ is the digamma function.
 Fits to the magnetoconductance data is shown in Fig.~6E and~6F, and extracted temperature dependence of the characteristic dephasing field $B_{\phi}$ for the 12 and 6 ML films are shown in Figs.~6G and~6H, respectively.
-At 2K, the phase coherence lengths were found to be 193 nm and 47 nm and the spin-orbit scattering lengths 11 nm and 10 nm for the 12 and 6ML thick films, respectively\cite{suppl}.
+At 2 K, the phase coherence lengths ($l_{\phi}$) were found to be 193 nm and 47 nm and the spin-orbit scattering lengths ($l_{SO}$) 11 nm and 10 nm for the 12 and 6 ML thick films, respectively\cite{suppl}.
+Temperature dependences of $l_{\phi}$ and $l_{SO}$ are shown in Fig.~S6A in the Supplementary Materials.
 Temperature dependence of $B_{\phi}$ can be well approximated as

 where $B_{0}$, $B_{ee}$, and $B_{eph}$ are contributions due to impurity, electron-electron, and electron-phonon scattering, respectively, $a$, $b$, and $c$ are constants, and $n$ varies between 2 and 4 \cite{lin2002recent}.
-For the 12ML thick film at low temperatures, electron-electron scattering dominates, which is quickly overshadowed by contributions from the electron-phonon scattering at higher temperatures exhibiting a T$^{2.2}$ dependence.
+For the 12 ML thick film at low temperatures, electron-electron scattering dominates, which is quickly overshadowed by contributions from the electron-phonon scattering at higher temperatures exhibiting a T$^{2.2}$ dependence.
 However, for the 6 ML thick film, $B_{\phi}$ shows a linear temperature dependence suggesting the predominance of EEI effects in thinner films and also much weaker electron-phonon scattering.
-Our observation thus explains the emergence of semiconductor-like behavior at low temperatures in these films despite the absence of a bulk band gap.
+Our observation thus explains the origin of resistivity upturn at low temperatures in these films despite the absence of a bulk band gap.